MatheusRibeiroVidal/MatheusRibeiroVidal.github.io/Zola_builder/content/now.md

 - Working to finish the website for my wedding;
 - Improving my German by playing as much beach volleyball with my german friends as my knees allow;
 - Studying [Isogeometric Analysis](https://en.wikipedia.org/wiki/Isogeometric_analysis) for [a project at TUM](/projects/softwarelab);
-- Listening to a great deal of [Exaltasamba](https://open.spotify.com/track/6XFWri1vmFonMp5eHPY6K0?si=ff3272b46ed040ae).
+- Listening to a great deal of [Exaltasamba](https://open.spotify.com/track/6XFWri1vmFonMp5eHPY6K0?si=ff3272b46ed040ae) and missing Brazil a lot.